Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-groups_panel-edit.png
    :align: right

-   One Vertex Group.
+   One vertex group.

-Once a new Vertex Group has been added, the new Group appears in the Vertex Groups panel.
+Once a new vertex group has been added, the new group appears in the Vertex Groups panel.
 There you find three clickable elements:

 Group Name